What are your hours?

 When do I Get Billed?

-All membership payments are due on the anniversary date of signup.
-So, if you join on the 20th… you will always be billed on the 20th of every month.
-A membership is considered late and delinquent should payment not be received by the 5th day following your due date and will be cancelled on the 10th.
+All membership payments are due on the 1st of the month.
+A membership is considered late and delinquent should payment not be received by the 5th of the month and will be cancelled on the 10th.

 How are Specialty Programs Charged?